-Research Ethics and Bioethics Committee
+CNR Research Ethics and Integrity Committee

 The main institutional objectives of the Committee are:

-- to provide consultancy services to the CNR scientific network, consisting in the analysis of ethical and juridical issues of research projects and the compilation of the ethical assessment documents required by funding calls for proposals at a national, European and international level;
+to provide consultancy services to the CNR scientific network, consisting in the analysis of ethical and juridical issues of research projects and the compilation of the ethical assessment documents required by funding calls for proposals at a national, European and international level;

-- to evaluate the ethical issues of research projects upon the request of researchers, and release official Ethical Clearances;
+to evaluate the ethical issues of research projects upon the request of researchers, and release official Ethical Clearances;

-- to elaborate guidance documents, ethical codes, guidelines and opinions concerning ethical issues relating to the scientific disciplinary fields of interest to the CNR;
+to elaborate guidance documents, ethical codes, guidelines and opinions concerning ethical issues relating to the scientific disciplinary fields of interest to the CNR;

-- to propose, within the scope of its jurisdiction, criteria, methods and procedures for the evaluation and management of ethical concerns that emerge from the scientific and technological research activities carried out at CNR, as well as for issues pertaining to Research Integrity;
+to propose, within the scope of its jurisdiction, criteria, methods and procedures for the evaluation and management of ethical concerns that emerge from the scientific and technological research activities carried out at CNR, as well as for issues pertaining to Research Integrity;

-- to provide preventive technical advice to CNR researchers prior to the submission of scientific articles and research projects so as to avoid unintentional forms of fabrication/falsification/plagiarism of images/data/texts;
+to provide preventive technical advice to CNR researchers prior to the submission of scientific articles and research projects, so as to avoid unintentional forms of fabrication/falsification/plagiarism of images/data/texts;

 The Members of the Committee operate as volunteers on an honorary basis (free of charge).

-CNR Research Ethics and Bioethics Committee
+Cnr Research Ethics and Integrity Committee - Contacts

-For technical advice prior to the submission of scientific articles and research projects relating to the presence of unintentional forms of fabrication, falsification and plagiarism of images/data/texts, please contact: firstname.lastname@example.org (for more information visit the webpage dedicated to research misconduct).
+For technical advice prior to the submission of scientific articles and research projects relating to the presence of unintentional forms of fabrication, falsification and plagiarism of images/data/texts, or to report a case of alleged research misconduct please contact: firstname.lastname@example.org (For more information visit the Research Integrity and Misconduct webpage).

-Last update: 18/04/2019
+Last update: 05/10/2023